-If you have pudendal nerve neuralgia we don’t need to tell you have painful it is.
+If you have pudendal neuralgia we don’t need to tell you how painful it is.
 If you’re reading this and wondering if this is what you’re experiencing, simply put it’s shooting or stabbing pain anywhere along the nerve that goes from the bottom of your spine out into your pelvic floor.
 It can come and go, or be a constant (ouch) pain.

 The pudendal nerve is a complex one, so there’s no easy definition.
 But we’ll try.
 It’s a really big nerve running behind your pelvis to the base of your vagina to the pelvic floor and acts like the messenger between your brain and genitals (and controls your sphincter muscles).

 It wraps and weaves itself in and out of the muscles and structures of your pelvis, so there’s plenty of opportunities for it to get janky.

 Here’s the complexity.
 It has three threads known as fibers which do three different things.
 Not only does it have motor fibers, which make your muscles do the things, and sensory fibers, which collect information to keep an eye on the body's internal and external conditions, it also has autonomic fibers which act pretty much outside of your awareness.

 It’s thanks to the autonomic fibers of this nerve that our pelvic floor muscles keep a degree of tone.
 These are what keep us from running to the toilet immediately following a lunch date.